Naarin/ARK-Survival-Ascended-Server-CMD/README.md

 Rename BAT File (exemple: The Island --> The_Island_WP) and execute.

-How to Save and Stop: write "exit" or "quit" in ArkAscendedServer.exe window.
+Force Save and Stop: write "exit" or "quit" in ArkAscendedServer.exe window.

 ## Features